What does an Addiction Counselor in Delaware do? What is Their Job Role?

 Associations & Organizations

-Professional associations for substance abuse counselors in Delaware include the Delaware Association for Alcohol and Drug Abuse Counselors (DAADAC), whose goals are to “organize a constituency of professionals with unified goals in the prevention and treatment of alcoholism, drug addiction, and co-occurring disorders who primarily live and/or work in the State of Delaware.”
+Professional associations for Delaware substance abuse counselors include the Delaware Association for Alcohol and Drug Abuse Counselors (DAADAC), whose goals are to “organize a constituency of professionals with unified goals in the prevention and treatment of alcoholism, drug addiction, and co-occurring disorders who primarily live and/or work in the State of Delaware.”
 DAADAC also advocates for the profession’s recognition and promotion in law and public policy.